raphaela-nawa/advent-automation-2025/day06/CODEX_PROMPT_saas_synthetic_data.md

 # Codex Prompt: Generate Synthetic SaaS Health Metrics Data

 ## Context
-Generate synthetic data for a SaaS company's health metrics tracking system (Simetryk SaaS - Murilo's use case).
+Generate synthetic data for a SaaS company's health metrics tracking system.
 This data will be used to calculate MRR movements, churn rates, cohort retention, and customer health scores for dashboard visualization.

 ## Requirements